 (17) "Rules review committee" or "committee" means the joint administrative rules review committee created pursuant to RCW 34.05.610 for the purpose of selectively reviewing existing and proposed rules of state agencies.

 (18) "Rule making" means the process for formulation and adoption of a rule.

-(19) "Service," except as otherwise provided in this chapter, means posting in the United States mail, properly addressed, postage prepaid, or personal service.
+(19) "Service," except as otherwise provided in this chapter, means posting in the United States mail, properly addressed, postage prepaid, or personal or electronic service.
 Service by mail is complete upon deposit in the United States mail.
-Agencies may, by rule, authorize service by electronic telefacsimile transmission, where copies are mailed simultaneously, or by commercial parcel delivery company.
+Agencies may, by rule, authorize service by electronic transmission, or by commercial parcel delivery company.

 | Effective dates -- Severability -- 1992 c 44: See RCW 42.41.901 and 42.41.902.|